St Helena Water Levels - St Helena Government

-St Helena’s stored water volume has increased over the past week and is currently at 42%.
-This increase is largely due to consumption rates falling below 1000 cubic metres and a slight increase in surface flows.

-While this increase is welcoming news, it is important to remember that the stored water volume can quickly decline if consumption increases.
-It is therefore very important that we keep our consumption levels to essential use only.
+Despite recent rainfall, there is still little surface flows entering the Island’s reservoirs.
+St Helena water consumption levels also rose last week to above 1000 cubic metres.
+The community is reminded that the stored water volume can quickly decline if consumption increases.
+It is therefore very important that we keep our water use to essential needs only.

 Remember, we are currently under an Island-wide hosepipe ban.
 If you see anyone using water irresponsibly or notice a burst pipe or leak, then please inform CSH immediately.